My Health and Ayurveda

 "Background: Telomere shortness in human beings is a prognostic marker of aging, disease, and premature morbidity.
 We previously found an association between 3 months of comprehensive lifestyle changes and increased telomerase activity in human immune-system cells.
 We followed up with participants to investigate long-term effects. ...
 Our comprehensive lifestyle intervention was associated with increases in relative telomere length after 5 years of follow-up, compared with controls, in this small pilot study.
 Larger randomized controlled trials are warranted to confirm this finding."

-Yes, you can have more vitality, but whatever you decide to do on your journey to greater vitality make sure natural breathing is at the top of your list.
+From this, it is obvious the body can repair, but whatever you decide to do on your journey make sure natural breathing is at the top of your list.

 https://www.amazon.com/author/paulcolver